 Quintessential Filipino Cooking: 75 Authentic and Classic Recipes of the Philippines by Liza Agbanlog

-This is a very simple cookbook which focuses on recipes that don’t require a ton of ingredients and can be prepared quickly.
+This is a very simple cookbook that focuses on recipes that don’t require a ton of ingredients and can be prepared quickly.

 Yes!
 It’s the essential guide to weekday Filipino food and you won’t regret trying the kare kare, it’s truly memorable.